Understanding Hair Structure, Function, and Importance

 When you understand hair structure, you make smarter choices, choosing the right shampoo, brushing gently, or skipping heat tools.
 Every choice matters.

-So explore, care, and love your hair because understanding your hair structure is the key to unlocking your hair’s full potential.
+So, explore, care for, and love your hair, because understanding hair structure is the key to unlocking its full potential

 Does diet affect hair?